Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Julian was absent, and according to Thompson he was getting in as much family time as he could before he shipped out to be all Ambassadorly.
 Walsh couldn’t blame him.
 Still, it woulda been nice to hang out tonight.

-He didn’t really have a clear “layer” for the rest of them.
-The “New Guy Layer” had mostly dissipated into the team’s varying sub-cliques, and beyond the Gaoians or the Super-Bros, there wasn’t any single thing that really pulled them together, aside from brotherhood.
+He didn’t really have a clear "layer" for the rest of them.
+The "New Guy Layer" had mostly dissipated into the team’s varying sub-cliques, and beyond the Gaoians or the Super-Bros, there wasn’t any single thing that really pulled them together, aside from brotherhood.
 They all had different interests.
 All of them were exceptional men after all, but not all in the same ways.

 The one real constant, really, was the affection.